APSAGradHack/APSAGradHack.github.io/_pages/peerreviewedresearch.md

 Bagilhole, B. (2017).
 Being different is a very difficult row to hoe: Survival strategies of women academics.
 In Changing the Subject (pp. 15-28).
 Taylor & Francis.

-See Visions in Methodology http://visionsinmethodology.org/resources/ and Journeys for World Politics http://www.saramitchell.org/journeys.html for more resources on women discrimination.
-They have many useful resources (such as this reading list: http://www.saramitchell.org/journeysbibliography.pdf )

-Gender bias calculator in recommendation letters: https://www.tomforth.co.uk/genderbias/

 ### General:
 Gardner, S. K. (2008).
 Fitting the mold of graduate school: A qualitative study of socialization in doctoral education.
 Innovative Higher Education, 33(2), 125-138. : Results highlighted a disparate experience for women, students of color, students with families, part-time students, and older students

-*Please contact us for additional source suggestions.